BasMatsuura/Urban-Computing-Project-20223/README.md

 # EpiGNN

+This is a cloned repository of the EpiGNN project.
+Here we apply the model to COVID-19 incidence data in Dutch municipalities.
+We do so for a class project of Urban Computing at Leiden University, the Netherlands.

 [ECML-PKDD2022] The source codes and datasets for `EpiGNN: Exploring Spatial Transmission with Graph Neural Network for Regional Epidemic Forecasting`.
 Specifically, the codes are in the `\src`, while data is in the `\data`.

 [![visitors][visitors-img]][repo-url]